dmillz/Comic-Text/readme.md

 ### Get it for free from the [Chrome Web Store](https://chrome.google.com/webstore/detail/hfpglafkfedcnnojpioconphfcelcljj)

+New!
+Comic Text is now capable of scanning the entire page and replacing tooltips for *any* page element, not just images.
+Turn on the option by accessing the Comic Text extension options ([Wrench Icon] > Tools > Extensions, and then find the "Options" link under the Comic Text extension.)

 What's wrong with Chrome's mouseover text tooltips?
 ---------------------------------------------------
 They don't last long enough to read the entirety of the mouseover title text on many popular web comics, such as [xkcd](xkcd.com).
 [Other people](http://www.google.com/support/forum/p/Chrome/thread?tid=4f641efdaeb3c585) have also [been annoyed by this behavior](http://code.google.com/p/chromium/issues/detail?id=1441).
 By default, Chrome's tooltips disappear after about 5 seconds; but with Comic Text installed, they will last as long as your mouse remains over the image.